Shree-G/shrocial_media/README.md

 ## Overview

 **Shrocial Media** is a full-stack social media web application designed to emulate core functionalities of modern platforms like Twitter and Instagram.
-Built with a focus on scalability, performance, and developer experience, real-time interactions to enhance user engagement.

 ## Key Features